Troubleshooting¶

 You can enable the debug feature of the SDK through the following configuration.
 After enabling, the console LogCat

-will output the SDK debug logs, and you can filter the [FT-SDK]
+will output SDK debugging logs.
+You can filter logs with the prefix [FT-SDK]

 Log Example¶